amin-rm/dorm-management-pipeline/README.md

 ### 1. Deploying on Kubernetes (with Helm)

-- Ensure Helm is installed on your system (refer to the Helm documentation).
+- Ensure Helm is installed on your system (refer to [Installing Helm](https://helm.sh/docs/intro/install/)).
 - Use the Helm chart located in helm-charts/dorm-backend-app.
 This chart includes MySQL as a dependency, preconfigured with a persistent volume and claim.
 - Modify environment variables like resource limits, replicas, and database settings to fit your requirements.
 - Important: For security, use Kubernetes secrets to handle sensitive data like passwords.
 To create a secret, run: